CDCgov/ixa-epi-isolation/docs/time-varying-infectiousness.md

 ## Motivation

 Many epidemiological studies have shown that infectiousness varies widely over the course of the individual's infection.
-Agent-based models (ABMs) are able to simulate events that occur from any underlying probability distribution.
-We detail the process for sampling an arbitrary number of infection attempts appropriately from an arbitrary infectiousness curve.
+We detail the process for sampling an arbitrary number of infection attempts appropriately from an arbitrary infectiousness curve in an agent-based model (ABM).
-We describe an approach that provides great generalizability, enabling sampling when both the underlying contact rate and infectiousness distribution change.
-We motivate our discussion with a simple example of an infectious person who becomes hospitalized and takes an antiviral partially through their infection.
+We describe an approach that provides great generalizability, enabling sampling when both the underlying contact rate and infectiousness distribution change over the course of an infection.
+We motivate our discussion with a simple example of an infectious person who takes an antiviral partially through their infection and is hospitalized.

 ## Assumptions

-1. We describe the approach for the uniform distribution from zero to one -- $\mathcal{U}(0, 1)$.
+1. We describe the approach for sampling from an arbitrary infectiousness dsitribution for the uniform distribution from zero to one -- $\mathcal{U}(0, 1)$.
     - Using [inverse transform sampling](https://en.wikipedia.org/wiki/inverse_transform_sampling), a
 uniformly-distributed random variable can be transformed to any distribution by passing samples through the inverse cumulative distribution function (CDF).